KasparBP/Chart.Notes.js/README.md

 # WIP DO NOT USE

-# Chart.Comments.js
+# Chart.Notes.js
-Chart.JS Plugin for displaying arbitrary comments
+Chart.JS Plugin for displaying arbitrary notes